The Hermeneutics of Data and Historical Writing (Fall 2011 version)

 The ongoing digitization of primary sources and the proliferation of born-digital documents are making it easier for historians to engage with vast amounts of research material.
 As a result, historical scholarship increasingly depends on our interactions with data, from battling the hidden algorithms of Google Book Search to text mining a hand-curated set of full-text documents.
 However, no standard protocols or procedures for either interacting with or writing about data have emerged.
 This chapter discusses some new ways in which historians might rethink the nature of historical writing as both a product and a process of understanding.

-Permalink for this paragraph 2 We argue that the new methods used to explore and interpret historical data require a new kind of methodological transparency in history writing.
+¶ 2 Leave a comment on paragraph 2 2 We argue that the new methods used to explore and interpret historical data require a new kind of methodological transparency in history writing.
 Examples include discussions of data queries, reformatting techniques, workflows with particular tools, or the production and interpretation of data visualizations.
 At a minimum, historians need to de-emphasize the traditional historical narrative in favor of explicating the process of interfacing with, exploring, and then making sense of historical sources in a fundamentally digital form—that is, the hermeneutics of data.
 We call upon historians to publicly experiment with ways of writing about their methodologies, procedures, and experiences with historical data as a kind of text, as they engage in a cyclical process of contextualization and interpretation.
 This essay hopes to encourage more dialog about why historical writing must foreground methodological transparency and free itself from the epistemological jitters that make many historians wary of moving away from close readings or using large amounts of data.

 Data in History